telerik/teststudio-docs/docs/features/data-driven-testing/bind-test-data-source.md

 Click the **Select DataSource** drop-down and choose the data source you just defined in the previous section.
 If your source is an Excel spreadsheet, choose which sheet from the spreadsheet to use.
 Once you select a sheet, the data from that sheet will be read and displayed in the dialog.

 > You must have Excel installed on this machine for this to work.
+In some cases, this may also require the Microsoft Access Database Engine 2010.
+See [this FAQ](https://docs.telerik.com/teststudio/troubleshooting-guide/test-execution-problems-tg/unable-to-show-data) for more information.

 ![Select Data Source][4]